Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Chickweed is a mild diuretic that helps to relieve signs of heat in the urinary system, such as frequent and painful urination.
 While not generally used as a simple for UTIs, it can be combined with other herbs such as Uva-ursi (Arctostaphylos uva-ursi) and Yarrow (Achillea millefolium) to address the irritation of bacterial infections in the urinary tract.

-Used as a febrifuge, chickweed can calm an excited fever.
-It’s not indicated when someone has a fever and also feels cold; instead, it is used when someone has a fever and feels hot and restless.
+Used as a febrifuge, chickweed can calm an excited fever or when someone feels hot and irritated.
+It’s not indicated when someone has a fever and also feels cold.

 Chickweed is a low growing herbaceous plant that, in the right conditions, can form a thick mat along the ground.
 It thrives in cool and moist conditions and grows readily in disturbed soil.